tigeryi1998/scPerturb/README.md

 This repository contains code for the NeurIPS 2023 Kaggle competition on single-cell perturbations: [Link to Kaggle Competition](https://www.kaggle.com/competitions/open-problems-single-cell-perturbations/overview).

-## Folder Structure

-- **data/**: Contains the large dataset.
-The primary data file is `de_train.parquet`.
-Download the dataset from [Kaggle](https://www.kaggle.com/competitions/open-problems-single-cell-perturbations/data).
-- **report/**: Contains the project paper in PDF format.
-- **presentation/**: Contains the project presentation in PPTX format.

 ## Setup Instructions

 Ensure you have a `data` folder in the main directory with the required dataset.
 Then, set up the environment by following these steps: